 CONTENTS 109.1 ESTIMATION NEXT

 ESTIMATION: a numerical count with a final fuzzy total

-A numerical estimation results when a counting process is initiated but uncertainties exists with respect to inclusion criteria, time, discrimination capabilities and technology.
-It is cumulative count with a suggested error variation associated with it.
+A numerical estimation results when a counting process is initiated, but uncertainties exists with respect to inclusion criteria, time windows and technological capabilities.
+It is a cumulative count with a suggested error variation associated with it.
 Counting, even though it is often paraded and portrayed as being mathematically precise, is in fact frequently only numerical estimation.
-Counting is an operation which is a practical procedure for much everyday life as long as the entities are simply identified, have a longevity which is stable during the count-time, and the numbers involved are only in the tens.
+Counting is an operation which is a practical procedure for much of everyday life... as long as the entities are simply identified, have a longevity which is stable during the count-time, and the numbers involved are only in the tens.
 Counting the number of graduations on a measurement scale is usually linear, uncomplicated and readily verified by rechecking.
 Counting the number of water condensation droplets on a spiderweb is topologically complex, open to dispute as to what constitutes a droplet and quite difficult to confirm.
-Trying to count the number of individuals during a large-scale population census is essentially impossible, because of the difficulties in trying to cope with the chaos of unpredictable circumstances, and are quite unequivocally just estimations.
+Trying to count the number of individuals during a large-scale population census is essentially impossible... because of the difficulties in trying to cope with the chaos of unpredictable circumstances... and can never be any more than an estimation.

+CONTENTS 109.1 ESTIMATION NEXT